About this day

 About Tom Shakespeare

-Tom Shakespeare is Professor of Disability Research at the Norwich Medical School, UEA.
+Tom Shakespeare is a Professor of Disability Research.
 His primary research interests are in disability studies, medical sociology, and social and ethical aspects of genetics.
 He has focused on qualitative research about the lives of disabled people and the barriers that they face and led projects about disability and sexuality.
-He teaches topics related to health and illness in sociology.